C4ptainCrunch/thesis/source/index.rst

 .. todo:: Explain here what i'm going to do in my thesis, why it is interesting and why it is new.

-In Section 2, we present Awale in detail.
-We then introduce Game Theory frameworks in Section 3.
+In :numref:`sec:awale`, we present Awale in detail.
+We then introduce Game Theory frameworks in :numref:`sec:game-theory`.
-Section 4 reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
+:numref:`sec:ai-awale` reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
-In Section 5, we describe more advanced versions of MCTS and in particular UCT.
+In :numref:`sec:variants`, we describe more advanced versions of MCTS and in particular UCT.
-Section 6 presents some empirical results (simulations) allowing to compare several MCTS algorithms and Section 7 concludes.
+:numref:`sec:method` presents the mothod used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.

+.. _sec:awale:

 =====
 Awale
 =====